-Information held by the university
+Other government information held by the university

-We hold a range of information in relation to our various functions, including records of our teaching and research functions and associated governance and administrative activities.
-The records include:
+We hold a range of information on our operations and activities, including records of our teaching and research and associated governance and administrative activities.

+Records include:

-- · Review and approvals for courses of study and curricula
+- Course reviews and approvals

-- Staff appointments and management

-- Student admission and progression, convocation and alumni engagement

 - Course delivery, including examination and assessment

+- Recruitment

+- Student admission and progression

+- Alumni

 - Quality assurance and planning

 - Fellowships and scholarships

 - Donations

-- Research administration and data
+- Research governance and data

 - Student and staff support

-- Operation of faculties and business units
+- · Faculty and unit work planning

 - · Governance, policies, strategies and planning

-- University infrastructure and finance management
+- · Infrastructure and finance management

 - · Community engagement

-- Engagement with regulators, various government and finding bodies
+- Engagement with regulators, various government and funding bodies.

-Further details on the types of personal information held is available in our Privacy Management Plan (PDF, 827 kb).
+Further details on the types of personal information held about individuals is also available in our Privacy Management Plan (PDF, 827 kb).

-Some of this information can be accessed online at www.uts.edu.au, or via other access avenues referred to in this section.
+Some of this information can be accessed on the $\underline{\text{UTS website}}$ or via other access avenues referred to in this guide.